-How To Grow In Wisdom
+How To Start Growing In Wisdom

 1. Study God’s Word

-Seek wisdom by studying the words of God.
+Seek wisdom by studying the word of God.
 You will be able to create a deep sense of love in your heart because of the truth of God.
 A wise person spends time with the Lord, striving to love Him more.

 Reading and understanding the Bible can be easy for some Christians.
 But for those who don’t know, reading the gospels of Mark, Matthew, John, or Luke can bring you one step closer to God.

 Remember that when you read the Bible, it’s not about speed.
-It’s about growing in wisdom and insight through the knowledge of God.
+It’s about growing wisdom and insight through the knowledge of God.

 2. Gain Wisdom In Communities